mjenquine/GA-SEIR-Course/unit_4/w11d04/instructor_notes/5_Updating_Data.md

 #### In `App.js` handleView method

-Add a variable `postData` as an argument to `handleView`.
+Add a variable `post` as an argument to `handleView`.
 Now, when we call on `handleView` after clicking on the `edit post` button, we can pass up the post's data.

 Then, set a default `formInputs` object with empty strings for when the view is either home or addPost.